golemfactory/golem-architecture/arch-snapshot/arch.md

 From the Provider Agent's perspective, the primary focus is to listen for incoming Activity events and create an Activity when requested by the Requestor Agent.
-Upon receiving an Activity creation event, the Provider Agent should spawn an ExeUnit process (and a Virtual Machine in consequence).
+Upon receiving an Activity creation event, the Provider Agent should spawn an [ExeUnit](#exeunits) process (and a Virtual Machine in consequence).
 Conversely, receiving an Activity destruction event should trigger the termination of the ExeUnit processes.

 The Requestor Agent is allowed to spawn multiple Activities consecutively.
-In general, multiple Activities running simultaneously may be permitted; however, this does not apply in the case of a Virtual Machine, as hardware resources can only be allocated once.
+In general, multiple Activities running simultaneously may be permitted; however, this does not apply in the case of a [Virtual Machine](#vm), as hardware resources can only be allocated once.

 #### 5. Send DebitNotes to notify Requestor Agent of updated costs

-The ExeUnit is directly controlled by the Requestor Agent, with no intervention from the Provider Agent.
-Communication happens solely between the Yagna daemon and the ExeUnit process.
+The [ExeUnit](#exeunits) is directly controlled by the Requestor Agent, with no intervention from the Provider Agent.
+Communication happens solely between the Requestor Agent and the ExeUnit.
 The Provider Agent's responsibility is limited to calculating the cost of resource usage based on the pricing model defined in the Agreement and informing the Requestor Agent accordingly.
-The ExeUnit tracks resource consumption, while the Provider Agent computes and communicates the cost to the Requestor Agent via Debit Notes.
+The ExeUnit tracks resource consumption, while the Provider Agent computes and communicates the cost to the Requestor Agent via [Debit Notes](#debit-note).
 The Provider Agent must also monitor the acceptance of these Debit Notes, as it signifies the Requestor Agent's commitment to pay the specified amount.

 Debit Notes are formal documents used to notify the Requestor Agent of the costs incurred.
 Each note details the amount owed for a specific activity up to the time the note is issued.
 As each subsequent Debit Note reflects the updated costs, it effectively supersedes the previous one.

-The frequency of sending Debit Notes and the acceptance deadlines are outlined in the Agreement.
+The frequency of sending Debit Notes and the acceptance deadlines are outlined in the [Agreement](#agreement).
 It is important to note that accepting a Debit Note does not trigger immediate payment.
 Debit Notes can be classified as payable or non-payable, with payable Debit Notes identified by the due date included in the document.
 While payable Debit Notes are scheduled for processing upon acceptance, this does not necessitate immediate payment.
-The payment mechanism allows for the batching of payments or delaying them to accommodate additional Debit Notes or Invoices, thereby reducing transaction costs on the blockchain.
+The payment mechanism allows for the batching of payments or delaying them to accommodate additional Debit Notes or Invoices, thereby reducing [transaction](#transaction-on-blockchain) costs on the blockchain.
 Consequently, while payments are not immediate, they must be completed before the due date specified in the Agreement.

 #### 6. Terminate the Agreement or await the Agreement termination event from the Requestor Agent

-The Agreement can be terminated when either party chooses to end it.
-The reasons for termination are outlined in the Agreement, and different market negotiation protocols may permit termination for various reasons.
+The [Agreement](#agreement) can be terminated when either party chooses to end it.
+The reasons for termination are outlined in the
+Agreement, and different market negotiation protocols may permit termination for various reasons.
 Below is a non-exhaustive list of potential causes for termination:
 - The Agreement expires if it was established for a fixed duration.
-- The Requestor Agent no longer needs the resources or has completed the computations.
+- The Requestor Agent no longer needs the [resources](#resource) or has completed the computations.
 - One of the parties violates the terms of the Agreement, such as:
-  - The Requestor Agent fails to accept Debit Notes within the agreed timeframe.
+  - The Requestor Agent fails to accept [Debit Notes](#debit-note) within the agreed timeframe.
   - The Provider Agent issues Debit Notes more frequently than agreed.
-  - The Requestor Agent fails to make timely payments, particularly in cases involving mid-agreement payments.
+  - The Requestor Agent fails to make timely payments, particularly in cases involving [mid-agreement payments](#mid-agreement-payments).

 It is the Agent—whether Requestor or Provider—who decides to terminate the Agreement.
 The Agent is also responsible for detecting if the other party has terminated the Agreement and taking the appropriate action in response.